mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/substitutions.md

 Substitutions are performed by the [Make]({{ site.baseurl }}{% link _pages/guide/user/02.introduction/how-nyx-works.md %}#make) command.

 You can have as many substitutions as you want.
 You can use [presets]({{ site.baseurl }}{% link _pages/guide/user/04.configuration-presets/index.md %}) that come bundled with Nyx, override them or define your own from scratch.

+Substitutions for a widely used set of technologies and languages is provided as part of the [Extended preset]({{ site.baseurl }}{% link _pages/guide/user/04.configuration-presets/extended.md %}#substitutions).
+None of them is enabled by default but if you're using the Extended preset all you need to do is to [enable](#enabled) the ones you need.
+{: .notice--info}

 ### Substitutions overall options